How to Test Fabric Sewability in Apparel Industry

 4. Resistance to fraying:

 The sample fabric is subjected to a domestic wash cycle.
-After that, fabric fraying from the edge in both warp and weft direction is measured to ensure that fraying does not exceed 3mm.
+After that, fabric fraying from the edge in both warp and weft directions is measured to ensure that fraying does not exceed 3mm.

 5. Lubricant content:

 The percentage of lubricant present in a fabric is determined by treating the fabric with a suitable solvent.
-To facilitate trouble free sewing, lubricant content in a fabric should be between 0.5 to 1% depending on fabric type, construction and lubricant type etc. if the lubricant content in a fabric is too low than the required amount, then fabric damaged by needle or frictional heat in needle would obviously result.
-It is also very important test for fabric sewability assessment.
+To facilitate trouble-free sewing, lubricant content in a piece of fabric should be between 0.5 to 1% depending on fabric type, construction and lubricant type, etc. if the lubricant content in a fabric is too low than the required amount, then fabric damaged by needle or frictional heat in needle would obviously result.
+It is also very important to test for fabric sewability assessment.